On this page

-This strange quirk in the retirement system is due to the rules governing how much your Age Pension entitlement reduces as your retirement assets and income increase, as shown in this graph produced by National Seniors Australia.
+This strange quirk in the retirement system is due to the current rules governing the taper rate – or how much your Age Pension entitlement reduces as your retirement assets and income increase – as shown in the graph below produced by National Seniors Australia.

 Retirement trap in action

 Source: National Seniors Australia, Fact Sheet: Age Pension asset test taper rate

 How will the retirement trap affect your income when you finish work?